-- 6. Hoods are not storage areas for chemicals and equipment.
-Only one hazardous waste container may be stored in a hood. - 7.
-The hood must remain "on" at all times when a chemical is inside the hood, regardless of whether any work is being done in the hood. - A. Procedures - 1.
-Close laboratory doors when beginning lab and keep them closed throughout the lab period. - 2.
-Check the reading on the SureFlow Fume Hood Face Velocity Controllers to ensure that they are set to 100 linear feet per minute.
+- 1. Close laboratory doors when beginning lab and keep them closed throughout the lab period. - 2.
+Check the reading on the fume hood face velocity controllers to ensure that they are set to 100 linear feet per minute.
 Hit the "Set Back" button to switch from 60 linear feet per minute to 100 linear feet per minute. - 3.
-Use the fume hood when working with volatile chemicals, chemicals that have a Threshold Limit Value less than 50 ppm, or chemicals that have a standard requiring monitoring if the action level will be routinely exceeded or if noxious fumes are generated if working at the bench. - 4.
-Set the baffles by aligning the black knob on the exterior right of the fume hood with the position indicator to match the exhaust requirements.
+Use the fume hood when working with volatile chemicals, chemicals that have a Threshold Limit Value less than 50 ppm, or chemicals that have a standard requiring monitoring if the action level will be routinely exceeded, or if noxious fumes are generated if working at the bench. - 4.
+Recommended: Set the baffles by aligning the black knob on the exterior right of the fume hood with the position indicator to match the exhaust requirements.
 Use "Normal" for typical work utilizing general procedures.
 Use "Open" for procedures with high heat loads or lighter than air gases.
 Use "Closed" for fumes generated at work surface or heavier than air gases. - 5.
 Work six inches inside the hood.
 Adjust equipment then lower the sash so that only forearms are exposed and face is shielded by sash.
 Where hoods have both vertical and horizontal sashes, if using the vertical sash reach around sash and be sure to stand so that face, neck and chest is not exposed. - 6.
-If alarm sounds on SureFlow hood monitor, investigate the alarm.
-The following conditions may cause the alarm to sound: opened laboratory doors, blocked sensor (black hole on the side wall inside the fume hood), sash opened above the sensor, damper failure.
+If alarm sounds on the hood monitor, investigate the alarm.
+The following conditions may cause the alarm to sound: opened laboratory doors, blocked sensor (black hole on the side wall inside the fume hood), sash opened above the sensor, damper failure, and heating/cooling malfunction.
 The alarm can be muted temporarily by pressing the "Mute" button.
-Call Physical Plant at extension 6350 for further assistance. - 7.
+Call Facilities Management at extension 6350 for further assistance. - 7.
 Z343 and Z347 laboratories have had their ventilation systems modified; there is additional exhaust ventilation in the ceiling above the benches and additional air supply diffusers in the front of the room under the white boards.
 This additional ventilation is tied into the fume hood ductwork so in order for this bench exhaust to work effectively, the fume hood sashes must be closed and at most only one or two sashes should be open.
 Also no garbage cans or carts should be parked in the front of the air diffusers.
 For Bunsen burner work and those experiments where bench ventilation is needed, faculty should instruct their students to keep sashes closed and to only open sashes to get the equipment that they need and then immediately close the sash. - 8.
 Do not prop open doors to control temperature.
-If the laboratory is too hot or too cold, call Physical Plant at extension 6350. - The pass-through hoods between labs and work rooms in the chemistry department have a safety feature that only allows one sash to be opened at a time.
-If the sash cannot be opened, the black button must be pushed in. - 10.
-The laboratory hoods are equipped with variable air volume control (VAV) systems which maintain 100 ft/min face velocity controlled and monitored by the TSI technology.
-The pass-through hoods have a constant volume (CV) system where the TSI controller is programmed to a specific set point (600 cubic feet per minute in setback mode and 1000 cfm in normal mode).
-The set point maintains the same volume of exhaust from the hood, but the face velocity varies depending on the height of the sash (the face velocity increases as the sash is lowered).
-The departmental CHO and/or outside contractor should verify the face velocity by measuring with hand-held vaneometer or velometer.
+If the laboratory is too hot or too cold, call Facilities Management at extension 6350. - 9.
+The pass-through hoods between labs and work rooms in the chemistry department have a safety feature that only allows one sash to be opened at a time.
+If the sash cannot be opened, the black button must be pushed in.

-- 11. If conducting animal dissections or other work involving nuisance odors in labs in the department of biology set the black exhaust knob to EXHAUST mode. - B. Maintenance Schedule - 1.
-Before each use faculty and staff should visually note that the hood is operating properly by checking that the face velocity is at 100 fpm and the green light on the SureFlow monitor is lit. - 2.
+B. Maintenance Schedule

+- 1. Before each use faculty and staff should visually note that the hood is operating properly by checking that the face velocity is at 100 fpm and the green light on the monitor is lit. - 2.
 At the end of each use and after spills faculty and staff should wipe the bench top inside the hood. - 3.
-At the end of each use faculty and staff should close the sash completely to decrease noise and conserve energy. - 4.
-Annually, the Manager of Environmental Health and Safety will hire an outside contractor to test and certify the laboratory exhaust.
-The departmental Chemical Hygiene Officers will maintain these records.
+At the end of each use faculty and staff should close the sash completely to decrease noise and conserve energy.

+4. Annually, the Manager of Environmental Health and Safety will hire an outside contractor to test and certify the laboratory exhaust.